hirre/AutoREST/README.md

 # AutoREST

-AutoREST is a library and a console app written in ASP .NET Core 2.0 which automatically creates a basic REST service for your database.
+AutoREST is a cross-platform library and a console app written in ASP .NET Core 2.0 which automatically creates a basic REST service for your database.
 The library supports basic CRUD and SQL.